NK2317/NK2317/README.md

 - 👀 I’m interested in continous learning about web technologies and cross-platform development
 - 🌱 I’m currently learning Brain.js to apply machine learning solutions
 - 💞️ I’m looking to collaborate on web development projects and open source platforms
-- 📫 Search me on telegram as @Sairus123 or send me a mail nikorosales2@gmail.com
+- 📫 Search me on email as nikorosales2@gmail.com